ibmresilient/resilient-community-apps/fn_playbook_utils/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Import the 'Workflow Usage' datatable to the tab of your choice.
+* Import the 'Playbook Usage' datatable to the tab of your choice.
 Here's an example of adding to your artifact tab:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)